JacobNjenga2/airbnb-clone-project/README.md

 | **Heroku / Render / Railway** *(choose based on what you used)* | Platform-as-a-Service (PaaS) used for deploying and hosting the web application online.                                                              |
 | **Postman**                                                     | API testing tool used to test and document API endpoints.                                                                                            |
 | **Jenkins / GitHub Actions** *(if used)*                        | CI/CD tool used to automate testing, building, and deployment of code.                                                                               |

+## 🧩 Database Design
+This project uses a relational database structure to manage data efficiently.
+Below are the core entities and their relationships:

+#🔑 Key Entities & Fields
+1. Users
+Represents individuals who use the platform (hosts or guests).

+**Fields:**
+id: Unique identifier (Primary Key)

+username: Unique login name

+email: Contact email

+password: Hashed password

+role: Defines if the user is a host, guest, or admin

+2. Properties
+Represents the listings added by hosts.

+Fields:

+id: Unique property identifier

+user_id: Foreign Key – references Users

+title: Name of the property

+location: Address or general area

+price_per_night: Rental cost per night

+3. Bookings
+Represents reservation details made by users.

+Fields:

+id: Unique booking ID

+user_id: Foreign Key – references Users (guest)

+property_id: Foreign Key – references Properties

+check_in: Start date of booking

+check_out: End date of booking

+4. Reviews
+Captures feedback left by guests about properties.

+Fields:

+id: Unique review ID

+user_id: Foreign Key – references Users (guest)

+property_id: Foreign Key – references Properties

+rating: Numeric score (e.g., 1-5)

+comment: Text feedback

+5. Payments
+Tracks completed transactions.

+Fields:

+id: Unique payment ID

+booking_id: Foreign Key – references Bookings

+amount: Total cost charged

+payment_status: e.g., pending, completed, failed

+payment_date: Timestamp of transaction

+# 🔗 Entity Relationships
+A User can have many Properties (if they are a host).

+A Property belongs to one User.

+A User can make many Bookings (if they are a guest).

+A Booking is associated with one Property and one User.

+A Property can have many Reviews from different Users.

+A Booking can have one Payment.